 A good property settlement agreement should encompass everything and carefully detail the rights and responsibilities of each party and creating a comprehensive contract should be a couple’s main goal during divorce proceedings.
 It may be crucial to have the help of an experienced attorney while you undergo the process of finalizing your New Jersey property settlement agreement, so you can ensure that all of the relevant issues have been addressed before you start your post-divorce life.

 The distribution of assets and liabilities is a central component of a New Jersey property division settlement.
 It addresses shared assets, marital and pre-marital debts, loans, and tax implications and who should bear them.
 It also takes into account what the equitable distribution of the property should be and should address all outstanding issues.

-A local lawyer could explain any questions an individual may have about how property distribution is determined in this contract.
-Before finalizing a marital settlement agreement, it can also be beneficial to consult with an accountant to discuss the tax implications and other financial issues to be able to minimize them.
+A New Jersey lawyer could explain any questions an individual may have about how property distribution is determined in this settlement contract.
+Before finalizing a settlement agreement, it can also be beneficial to consult with an accountant to discuss the tax implications and other financial issues to be able to minimize them.